xpavlic4/book-extracts/sports/golf/The Golf Psychology Pocast.md

+# How champions plan for every outcome
+* practice all possible shortgame shots so you have confidence on the teebox, you know no matter what happend you can play that shortgame shot.
+Otherwise it is in the back of your mind and you unconsciousnessly avoid it.

+# Mental coaching goals
+* play in a competition the same way how you play in your practice round
+* practice efficiency - routine, learning principles

 # How to control your temper
 * temper - getting frustrated with things in the past
 * control your personal triggers and how you react to them, create different responces